groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/nodejs-java/xlsx.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "Explore the features of GroupDocs.Comparison API for Node.js"
+    title: "Explore the advantages of the GroupDocs.Comparison for Node.js via Java"
     link: "/comparison/nodejs-java/"
     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
-       GroupDocs.Comparison for Node.js via Java is an API that helps to compare pictures and documents in the same format.
-It can find differences in paragraphs, words, characters, shapes, and text styles between the compared documents.
-You can combine these changes and save them as a final document.
-It works well with PDFs, Word documents, Excel sheets, PowerPoint slides, Visio diagrams, Outlook emails, HTML, drawings, and various image types—all without needing extra tools.
+       Access detailed reports containing rich data about changes across different versions of XLSX documents provided by GroupDocs.Comparison.
+Integrate Node.js via Java applications with our API using just a few lines of code, without additional efforts.
+Analyze alterations in pages, text, text styles, or shapes within MS Excel documents.
+Select the appropriate data and merge them into a final XLSX document.
+Advance your business projects with our solutions.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to perform XLSX files comparison using Node.js."
+    title: "Compose report with XLSX documents distinctions in JavaScript"
     content: |
-      It is possible to use XLSX files using [GroupDocs.Comparison](https://products.groupdocs.com/comparison/nodejs-java/) for getting report about differences in many XLSX files
+      Use [GroupDocs.Comparison](https://products.groupdocs.com/comparison/nodejs-java/) and Node.js via Java for XLSX document comparison

-      1. Install GroupDocs.Comparison for Node.js via Java using [NPM](https://www.npmjs.com/package/@groupdocs/groupdocs.comparison)
+      1. Install GroupDocs.Comparison for Node.js via Java from [NPM](https://www.npmjs.com/package/@groupdocs/groupdocs.comparison)
-      2. Instantiate the Comparer and providing path to first of the files in the XLSX format
+      2. Provide the XLSX path when calling the Comparer constructor
-      3. Add another XLSX file to Comparer
+      3. Include additional XLSX files
-      4. Obtain a clear report that precisely describes the differences
+      4. Enjoy the generated results

     code:
       platform: "net"